-1992-1996 Jugopetrol AD managed its affairs as a Public Interest Company for exploration, exploitation and sales of oil and oil products and in December 1996 was transformed into a Shareholding Company.
+1992-1996 Jugopetrol AD managed its affairs as a Public Interest Company for exploration, exploitation and sales of oil and oil products.
+In December 1996 the Company was transformed into a Shareholding Company.

 2002 Jugopetrol AD became the member of the Hellenic Petroleum Group.
-Following the privatization of the company, Hellenic Petroleum, highly renowned and well-known Greek oil Company, became the majority shareholder of Jugopetrol AD Kotor.
+Following the privatization of the company, Hellenic Petroleum, a highly renowned and well-known Greek oil Company, became the majority shareholder of Jugopetrol AD Kotor.
 Since then, the retail network of the Company is operating under the commercial brand "EKO", well-known and respected in countries of the South East Europe region.